Skip to main content

 ·2 min read·Source: GovExec — Pay & Benefits

-• DHS told employees it expects to run out of funding to cover payroll again in May if appropriations are not enacted, according to GovExec — Pay & Benefits.
+• Next potential pay disruption: DHS told employees it may again stop paying staff in May if appropriations are not restored, according to GovExec — Pay & Benefits.

-• Republicans took a new step toward ending the standoff, but no immediate resolution is in place, leaving DHS workers facing renewed pay disruption, GovExec reported.
+• Hill activity: Republicans took a new step aimed at ending the standoff, GovExec reported, but no immediate resolution was in place at the time of the department’s notice.

 Source: GovExec — Pay & Benefits